SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

 ##### For NCP with EFR host:
   ![Figure: TCP_RX](resources/readme/TCP_RX_NCP.png)

+> **Note:** The client must set the SNI extension when connecting to an AWS server using TLS 1.3 version.

 #### TLS Tx Throughput

 To measure TLS Tx throughput, configure the SiWx91x as a TLS client and start a TLS server on the remote PC as described in the following bullets: